 - A product can be vegan but not cruelty-free.

-- If the V-Label (the green and yellow sign) only checks if the product is tested on animal and not whether the brand supports animal testing.
+- The V-Label (the green and yellow sign) only checks if the product is tested on animal and not whether the brand supports animal testing.

 - Bunny logos are starting to lose their value.
 PETA are certifying brands that are selling cosmetics in China where cosmetics are at risk of being tested on animals.